Skip to main content

 Observe your garden

-Before buying anything, get to know your garden’s growing conditions, starting with your hardiness zone.
-Also observe to understand its lighting.
+Before buying anything, get to know your garden’s growing conditions, starting with your climate zone.
+Also, observe to understand its lighting.
 Where is it shady in the afternoon?
 Which parts get hot sunshine all day?
 Do you have spots that get little or no direct sunlight?
-Keep in mind, too, that the sunlight changes throughout the year with the rise and fall of the sun’s angle and the leaves growing and falling from deciduous trees.
+Keep in mind, too, that the sunlight changes throughout the year with the rise and fall of the sun’s angle.
+Plus, you should take into account how leaves grow and fall from deciduous trees.

 Mix it up

-In order to cover all of the seasons, you’ll need to choose a diverse selection of flora from different plant categories.
+In order to cover all the seasons, you’ll need to choose a diverse selection of flora from different plant categories.
 Some of the best flowers for late winter and early spring come from trees, shrubs, and bulbs.
 In spring, summer, and fall, flowers abound among annuals and perennials.
 Winter flowers, not uncommon in mild climates, are rare for northern gardeners.
 Colorful fruits and foliage can help to fill the void.

 Beyond flowers

 A garden’s appeal goes beyond flowers.
 Plants offer a host of other interesting elements, like foliage color and texture, varying sizes and forms, interesting branch structure, motion in the wind, attraction to wildlife, and scents associated with flowers and foliage.
-As you develop your year-round landscape, don’t forget these and other attractive elements.

 Get inspired

 Look for inspiration in public gardens, parks, and garden centers.
 If you see an interesting plant around town, snap a pic and take it to your local garden center for help with identification.
-Be sure your photos are in focus, and show details such as the overall plant size and shape, close-ups of the flower or foliage, etc. They may have it on hand, or they might be able to order it for you.
+Be sure your photos are in focus and show details such as the overall plant size and shape.
+Your local nurseries may have it on hand, or they might be able to order it for you.

 Spring

-• Deciduous magnolias: Saucer Magnolia, Star Magnolia
+• Deciduous magnolias: Saucer magnolia and star magnolia

-• Old-fashioned ornamentals: Forsythia, Lilac, Flowering Quince
+• Old-fashioned ornamentals: Forsythia, lilac, and flowering quince

-• Cool weather annuals: Pansy, snapdragon, dianthus, stock
+• Cool-weather annuals: Pansy, snapdragon, and dianthus

 Summer

 As the season progresses, a few late-blooming trees begin to show color.
 Shrubs that bloom on new growth produce flowers in summer.
-Most herbaceous plant species, annuals, and perennials, prefer to flower at this time of year.
+Most herbaceous plant species, annuals, and perennials prefer to flower at this time of year.

 Fall

 A few trees and shrubs hold out until fall before blooming.
 Lots of perennials flower this time of year.
-It’s also a great time to swap out the summer annuals for cool season flowers.
+It’s also a great time to swap out the summer annuals for cool-season flowers.

-crocus flowers in the snow
+Purple crocus flowers in the snow

 Winter